patatetom/rds4xways/README.md

 - 1x Gb of disk space
 - `unzip` to extract `NSRLFile.txt.zip` to pipe
 - `python2` to convert files format and preserve some space
+- `sed` to delete the headers
 - `cut` to cut fields
+- `tee` (optional) to duplicate the data stream
 - `pv` (optional) to monitor the progress of work
 - `wc` (optional) to do some counts

+Except `pv` and `unzip`, all the above mentioned tools should be present in a Linux distribution.

 ## Disk space